Adalab/promo-o-module-4-pair-6-netflix/README.md

 1. Run `npm install`.
 1. Run `npm start` or `npm run dev`.
 1. Open the page http://localhost:3000

+## To Do

+- Styles with CSS.
+- Filter by gender and sort by name.
+- Keep the user logged in.
+- Review code.

 ## Functions completed